 Step #4: Cultural Fit

-This is the final step before the interview with the client.
-It generally lasts about 45 minutes.
-It is designed to filter individuals who are not aligned with Nearsure’s core values, which are:
+This is the final step before the client interview, which generally lasts about 45 minutes.
+It’s designed to filter individuals who are not aligned with Nearsure’s core values, which are:

 - a remote-first culture

 Important: From the very beginning, we make sure to document in our HR software every stage that the candidates go through, including specific notes or comments from each involved.
 By doing so, we can ensure that every aspect is taken into account and thoroughly considered before presenting the candidate to the client.
 This habit also helps us determine if there are any changes or additions we need to consider to further improve our process.